davideliason/davidposts.com/source/_posts/BSG-Enigma-Exploring-The-Mystical-Elements-of-the-Best-SciFi-Series-Ever.md

 {% asset_img Closer-View-Campsite.jpg  My Campsite. %}

 Here's BSG-Enigma, placed at the SOAK festival.
-The Raspberry Pi served an Express server built on node.js, rendering a webpage describing the mysical aspects of BSG.
+The Raspberry Pi had an Express server built on node.js, rendering an HTML webpage describing the mysical aspects of BSG.
 &nbsp;

 {% asset_img BSG-Enigma-Placed-432x768px.jpg  BSG-Enigma placed. %}

 In conclusion, I was proud of successfully building this piece and overcoming personal insecurities around displaying it to the public.
-I had to resist my perfectionistic tendencies and critic which told me that it wasn't beautiful enough.
+I had to resist my perfectionistic tendencies and inner critic, which told me that it wasn't beautiful enough.

  I learned that much of creating art is being willing to roll with the punches, learn and try new things, and that oftentimes art serves as a way of connecting to other people and initiate good conversations.

 And to me, that is priceless!